08/14/23

 • Simplicity Over Control: While Pulumi offers vast control and flexibility, Encore prioritizes simplicity.
 This means faster setup and fewer configurations for developers.

 • Cost Optimization: When it comes to cost optimization, both Terraform and Pulumi face the same fundamental challenge: they require manual configuration for each environment.
 This necessity means non-production environments might be over-provisioned, leading to unnecessary costs.
 It's here where tools like Encore present an attractive alternative.
-By leveraging Encore’s declarative Backend SDK, developers define the application’s required infrastructure directly in the application code.
+By leveraging Encore’s declarative Backend Framework, developers define the application’s required infrastructure directly in the application code.
 Encore then automates the provisioning of resources across all environments, from local, to preview and cloud, and enables using different underlying infrastructure depending on the environment.
 This means you can use cost-efficient serverless technologies that scale to zero for preview and test environments, while production uses more robust and scalable infrastructure.
 All without having to do manual configuration or changing a single line of code.

 • Built-in Distributed Tracing: Encore applications are automatically instrumented with distributed tracing, removing the need for manual instrumentation or third-party tools.